Trust accounts for auditors

 Trust account annual audit

-Auditors must provide an annual audit report to the Real Estate Authority within 10 working days of completing the final audit for the year.
+Auditors must provide an annual audit report to the REA within 10 working days of completing the final audit for the year.
 This audit report must be signed and use the REA template or be in accordance with it.
 Auditors must also supply a signed copy of the audit report to the agent.
 REA will acknowledge the receipt of the audit report submitted within 10 working days.